fernfh/oc/README.md

 # oc

-for images in our onlinecampus
+for images and other ressources in our onlinecampus